KenmogneThimotee/rust-crawler/README.md

-# Web Scraper
+# Stream scraper

-`web_scraper` is a Rust crate that provides an asynchronous web scraping utility.
+`stream-scraper` is a Rust crate that provides an asynchronous web crawling utility.
 It processes URLs, extracts content and child URLs, and handles retry attempts for failed requests.
 It uses the `tokio` runtime for asynchronous operations and the `reqwest` library for HTTP requests.

 ## Features

-- Asynchronous scraping using `tokio`
+- Asynchronous crawling using `tokio`
 - Extracts URLs from `<a>` tags in HTML
 - Retries failed requests up to a specified number of attempts
 - Limits the number of concurrent requests using a semaphore